woak973/yt-sabr-shaka-demo/README.md

 # UMP-SABR Shaka Demo

-This is web app demonstrating a SABR/UMP player implementation using Shaka Player.
+This is a web app demonstrating a SABR/UMP player implementation using Shaka Player.
 It supports all streaming formats YouTube currently uses.
 ![Screenshot 2025-03-20 140139](https://github.com/user-attachments/assets/a415b993-aeef-4dea-83ae-1ee2fb7efdb2)

 ## Prerequisites